hoatcit/aff-app-legal/index.md

-# Post Aff Video — Legal
+# Aff Fashions Poster — Legal

-*This page hosts the legal documents for the Post Aff Video app.*
+*This page hosts the legal documents for the Aff Fashions Poster app.*

 - **Terms of Service**: [/terms](/terms)
 - **Privacy Policy**: [/privacy](/privacy)